 To meet compliance with Revolon Slough/Beardsley Wash (RS/BW) Trash TMDL, County installed full trash capture devices to meet point source compliance.
 The County and TMDL Responsible Agencies have been conducting trash monitoring and MFAC/BMP program since 2009.
 All field work has been conducted by California Conservation Corps under oversight by the Ventura Land Trust and TMDL Responsible Agencies.
-On behalf of the TMDL MOA group, Ewelina Mutkowska, County Stormwater Program Manager, gave a presentation at the

-RWQCB's Hearing in June 2018.
-All MFAC/BMP efforts and results are described in the TMDL Annual Report submitted to RWQCB in January 2019 (Attachment E).
+On behalf of the TMDL MOA group, Ewelina Mutkowska, Senior Stormwater Manager with Ventura County Public Works Agency, gave a presentation at the RWQCB's Hearing in June 2018.
+All MFAC/BMP efforts and results are described in the TMDL Annual Report submitted to RWQCB in January 2020 (Attachment E).
+As required by the revised TMDL, revised Trash Monitoring and Reporting Plan was submitted to RWQCB on August 6, 2020.